 - 3. Develop a handout on ADU standards and the application process and distribute at Town Hall. - 4.
 Provide links to the California Department of Fair Employment and Housing's Sources of Income Fact Sheet and FAQ in Town communications and printed handouts at the building counter.
 Provide handouts to ADU permit applicants. - 5.
 Promote the ADUMarin website in the Town's newsletter and ADU handout, on social media, and on the Town's website. - 6.
 Establish an ADU specialist in the Community Development Department. - 7.
-Reduce the ADU application fee.

-7.8.
-Amend the ADU Ordinance to comply with state law.
+Reduce the ADU application fee. - 8.
+Amend the ADU Ordinance to comply with state law. - 9.
+Host virtual and in-person community workshops for development of ADUs. - In 2026, evaluate the number of ADUs approved and built to 8.10. ensure that the Town's development standards and permitting procedures are facilitating ADU development.
+If necessary, the Town will adopt amendments to the ADU ordinance.